consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ### Spawning and joining a subnet
 Creating a new subnet instantiates a new independent state with all its subnet-specific requirements to operate independently.
 This includes, in particular: a new pubsub topic that peers use as the transport layer to exchange subnet-specific messages, a new mempool instance, a new instance of the Virtual Machine (VM), as well as any other additional module required by the consensus that the subnet is running (builtin-actors, mining resources, etc.).

 To spawn a new subnet, peers need to deploy a new `SubnetActor` that implements the core logic for the governance of the new subnet.
 The contract specifies the consensus protocol to be run by the subnet and the set of policies to be enforced for new members, leaving members, checkpointing, killing the subnet, etc. For a new subnet to interact with the rest of the hierarchy, it needs to be registered in the `SCA` of the parent chain.
 The `SCA` is a system actor that exposes the interface for subnets to interact with the hierarchical consensus protocol.
 This smart contract includes all the available functionalities related to subnets and their management.
-And, as `SA`s are user-defined and untrusted, it also enforces security assumptions, fund management and the cryptoeconomics of hierarchical consensus.
+And, as `SA`s are user-defined and untrusted, it also enforces security requirements, fund management and the cryptoeconomics of hierarchical consensus.

-Subnets are identified with a unique ID that is inferred deterministically from the ID of its ancestor and from the ID of the `SA` that governs its operation.
-This deterministic naming enables the discovery of --- and interaction with --- subnets from any other point in the hierarchy without the need of a discovery service: peers need only send a message to the subnet's specific pubsub topic, identified with the subnet's ID.
+Subnets are identified with a unique ID that is inferred deterministically from the ID of its ancestor and from the ID of the `SA` that governs the subnet's operation.
+This deterministic naming enables the discovery of --- and interaction with --- subnets from any other point in the hierarchy without the need of a discovery service: peers only need to send a message to the subnet's specific pubsub topic, identified with the subnet's ID.

 For a subnet to be registered in the `SCA`, the actor needs to send a new message to the `Register()` function of the `SCA`.
 This transaction includes the amount of tokens the subnet wants to add as collateral in the parent chain to secure the child chain.
 To perform this transaction, the `SA` should have enough funds available, other peers need to have joined and staked in the `SA` according to its policy to fund the register transaction.
 For a subnet to be activated in HC, at least `CollateralThreshold` needs to be staked in the `SCA`.